-As we all spread out and sit down on the tracks it ids unclear if the police would attempt to move us.
-More police appear walking up the tracks, three police become ten.
-Five police vans pull up in the street along the tracks and there is suddenly a whole gang of them surrounding us.
-I am unsure at what will happen and mentally prepare myself for a human chain, but most people remain calm and start taking tea and sandwiches out of their bags.
+As we all spread out and sit down on the tracks its unclear if the police would attempt to move us.
+More police appear up the tracks, three police become ten.
+Suddenly, five police vans pull up in the street along the tracks and we are surrounded by a large gang of them.
+I am unsure of what will happen and mentally prepare myself for a human chain, but most other people seem calm – so calm that they start taking tea and sandwiches out of their bags.
 Others start playing games, juggling and dancing.
 Chants rise into the air (‘aufgeht’s, abgehts, Ende Gelände’/ ‘Wir sagen Kohle, ihre sagt Stopp, Kohle, Stopp!
 Kohle, Stopp!
 Kohle, Kohle, Kohle, Stopp Stopp Stopp!’)
 A train loaded with coal approaches us from the side of the coal mine.
 It comes right up to the blockade before stopping.
 A police man explains the situation and the train turns around.
 The call goes up that there will a plenum under the purple flag in ten minutes.
 As we all gather we realise there is not so much to discuss.
 We have reached our goal.
-The only problem was that as it was so unexpectedly easy that we must somehow create the feeling of euphoria without the fun of making it through police lines.
-We were told that if anyone has any workshops or anything to offer it would be great.
+The only problem was that as it was so unexpectedly easy that we must somehow create the feeling of euphoria without the fun of charging through police lines.
+They say that if anyone has any workshops or anything to offer it would be great.
 It was a bright sunny day, but cold, and a bit of movement would do everyone good.

 The next few hours drifted lazily by.
 The media appeared in large numbers; some with expensive looking cameras and microphones, some with smartphones and selfie sticks.
-One approached me with a camera man and thrust a microphone in my face; ‘what’s your motivation for being here?’ she asked.
+One woman approached me with a camera man and thrust a microphone in my face; ‘what’s your motivation for being here?’ she asked.
 Caught unaware by the questioning I responded, quite correctly, ‘to stop the normal production of coal for a day’.
 ‘And why are you doing that?’
 A question that seemed to me so obvious that I had not given it much thought, ‘Erm, I guess cas we’ve pulled enough coal out of the earth already.’
 What I perhaps should have said was ‘because the earth is burning, and we can’t stop adding fuel to the fire.
-This here is the fuel.’
+This here is the fire, and we’re going to extinguish it.’
 Probably would have been catchier for the 9 O’clock news.
 Maybe next time.

 I sit down and meditate.
-It is a good feeling.
+Its a nice feeling.
 For the first time in days, I have nothing to do, nothing I can do, my thoughts slow down and I feel the air rising and descending through my body.
-I was no longer chasing after each one of my thoughts, but was instead comfortably centred.
+I am no longer chasing after my thoughts, but instead letting them float away.
 Awaking from this, I feel the sudden urge to talk with the police that were encircling us.
 ‘Do you have an opinion on the topic of coal mining?’
 I ask them.
-‘When I’m at home, I do have an opinion’ most of them would say ‘but not here, here I am working.’
-But despite the unwillingness to engage in ethical debate, they were generally pretty friendly and mild mannered.
+‘When I’m at home, I do have an opinion’ would be the general answer ‘but not here, here I am working.’
+But while they were unwilling to engage in debate, they were generally pretty friendly and mild mannered.

 To the right side of our blockade is a thicket where people had already erected a make shift toilet for people to shit.
-Beyond that is a large and beautiful lake.
-Surrounding the lake are trees, bushes and herbs.
+Beyond that is a large lake, surrounded trees, bushes and herbs.
 It is a beautiful scene aside from the huge coal factories that lay on the far side.
 After walking around the lake for a little bit, I return to the camp to find a tai chi workshops taking place.
-A little further along was someone holding a portable speaker playing techno and a large group dancing around.
-Someone begins announcing on the megaphone reports from the other fingers; three other fingers made it into the pit, and the green-purple finger was successfully blocking the tracks on the other side.
-My group sit for a little picnic, sharing around tea, nuts and biscuits.
+A little further along was a group of people dancing around someone holding a portable speaker playing techno.
+A person with a megaphone reports of the other fingers; three fingers made it into the pit, and the green-purple finger was successfully blocking the tracks on the other side.
+My Bezugsgruppe sit for a little picnic, sharing around tea, nuts and biscuits.
 The call goes out for a second plenum; this time about how we would make our way home.
 Although we are not blocking the regular train tracks (just the coal tracks beside them) Deutsche Bahn had interrupted their train service in the small town beside where we were.

-Our options are to walk three hours to Kottbus, or wait at the little train station we arrived in on.
+Our options are to walk three hours to Kottbus, or wait at the little train station without knowing when, or if, a train would arrive.
 What is clear is that we have to move before it gets dark.
 In East German in general, and Saxony in particular, there are a lot of Nazis.
-The far right AFD are in government, and the neo-Nazi movement has a definitive presence in the region.
-During the day we are too big a group for the Nazis to offer any serious threat but in the confusion of night we are potentially in danger.
+The far right AFD are on the rise, and the neo-Nazi movement has a definitive presence in the region.
+During the day we are too big a group for the Nazis to offer any serious threat, but in the confusion of night we are potentially in danger.
 A few people from the awareness team say they spotted a few suspicious characters they were unable to identify, and the threat of nazi attack hangs in the air.
-We decide that, as it was on the way anyway, we would walk by the little train station and wait a few minutes.
-But if it seemed like the train wasn’t coming, to head out on the long road to Kotbus.
-The plenum representatives all took this message to the Bezugsgruppen, and we all began to collect ourselves.
+We decide that, as it was on the way anyway, we would walk by the train station and wait a few minutes.
+But if it seemed like the train wasn’t coming, we would head out onto the long road to Kotbus.
+The plenum representatives take this message back to the Bezugsgruppen, and we all begin to collect ourselves.
 On our way back to the train we are met by the kitchen team who had brought us warm pumpkin soup, bread, and fruit.
 We are all happy, and break bread, celebrating the successful action.
 It was dusk when we near the train station.
 We wait a little bit and get the message that the trains are back on.
 The train that pulled up was small, built for 200 people, and we were about 400.
-This was never going to be much a problem however, and we all make ourselves close and cosy.
+We all make ourselves close and cosy on the train.
 As we wait to depart the train station two angry looking masked young men were giving us the finger and filming us on their camera phones.
-I begin waving and blowing kisses, but someone asks me not to engage with Nazis.
+I begin waving and blowing kisses, but someone asks me not to engage with nazis.
 Most people sleep on the way back, tired but happy about the days successful action.

 The next day we again assembled in the Kubiz to go over some of the events that happened in the previous day.
 During the action there were seven groups with a variety of objectives.
 Although we had brief reports of their successes, we knew very little of the course of events in the other fingers, so the next day was a chance to hear about the run of events from all groups.
 The after plenum was scheduled for 11, and by 12 it was decided that enough people were there that they could start.
 The moderator began by announcing that, for the first time at an Ende Gelände action, all groups had achieve their goal.
 It was a surprisingly easy and successful action.
 This was also the action with the least amount of planning and preparation, although that’s probably not the best lesson to be taken.
 After bringing out a big map and pointing at some of the actions, she invited people from the various fingers on stage to report a little bit on what happened.